 When was Earth Rebirth founded?

-Earth Rebirth is a new and quickly growing organization, founded by two University of Oklahoma alumni: Andrew Sartain and Dylan Joiner.
-Earth Rebirth was incorporated on March 1, 2011.
-We were approved as a 501c3 nonprofit organization in January 2012.
+Earth Rebirth was founded by two University of Oklahoma students, Andrew Sartain and Dylan Joiner.
+Earth Rebirth was incorporated on March 1, 2011 and approved as a 501c3 nonprofit organization in January 2012.

 What is Earth Rebirth?